Talk to us 0300 365 3100

 If you witness any criminal act, you should call the police.
 If you don’t want a member of staff or the police to call at your house, phone and arrange a different, private meeting place.

-We will always work with you if you are experiencing anti-social behaviour or harassment, but remember we will be much more effective with your help.
+We’ll always work with you if you’re experiencing anti-social behaviour or harassment, but remember we’ll be much more effective with your help.

 The level of action we take depends on how severe the problem is.